-On Sunday after Campfire all Senior Patrol Leaders will meet in the Handicraft Pavilion.
-At this time the Camp Commissioner will discuss and review Camp Conestoga's housekeeping procedures.
+On Sunday after Campfire all Senior Patrol Leaders will attend the Leader's Meeting at 7:00 pm, then stay after for approximately 30 minutes to discuss and review Camp Conestoga's housekeeping procedures with the Camp's Commissioner.

 As the youth leader of your Troop, you are in a unique position to make your Troop's stay at camp more productive and enjoyable.
 Prior planning on your part and the utilization of your patrol leaders can improve your stay at camp.